horizon3ai/SecureConnect-Auth-Bypass/README.md

 [https://www.horizon3.ai/attack-research/red-team/connectwise-screenconnect-auth-bypass-deep-dive/](https://www.horizon3.ai/attack-research/red-team/connectwise-screenconnect-auth-bypass-deep-dive/)

 ## Usage
 Running this script will overwrite the existing administrative user credentials.
+The password must be at least 8 characters to be set.

 ```
 % python3 ScreenConnect-AuthBypass.py -h